erSubhashThapa/100daysofcode/r1-log.md

    ## `Document.execCommand('copy')` Not working in My Test

    I have this `copyToClipboard()` snippet which I got from [hackernoon.com](https://hackernoon.com/copying-text-to-clipboard-with-javascript-df4d4988697f).
-This snippet is from [30 Seconds of Code](https://github.com/30-seconds/30-seconds-of-code).
+This snippet is originally from [30 Seconds of Code](https://github.com/30-seconds/30-seconds-of-code).

-   This function wouldn't work while I was testing.
+   The `copyToClipboard()` function wouldn't work while I was testing.
 That's because when I do unit tests, I am probably doing them wrong.
 I just call all the functions:

    ```javascript
    //------------------ test